-CATLR Tips and Resources Accessible Lecture Materials in Hybrid NUflex Accessibility is defined as making something (such as a lecture in a course) usable to as many people as possible.…
+Diversity and Inclusion Accessible Lecture Materials Accessibility is defined as making something (such as a lecture in a course) usable to as many people as possible.…

 Foundations of Learning Active Learning Methods "The teacher can advance learning only by influencing what the student does to learn." - Herbert A. Simon